edwardkrupicka/tictactoe/Readme.md

 * Fixing random bugs at one in the morning.
 Coding till the late hours of the night proved to waste more time than solve issues.
 Eventually I started coding in the morning and realized I am much more productive after a good nights rest.

 * Creating my win conditional took a lot of trial and error.
-I had no idea how to approach it at first and knew I couldn't very far until I made it past that obstacle.
+I had no idea how to approach it at first and knew I couldn't get very far until I made it past that obstacle.

 ### Bugs